TheDeanLab/navigate/_sources/user_guide/case_studies/acquire_exASLM.rst.txt

 Imaging on an Upright ASLM
 ==========================

 This is a case study in using the software to image with an upright ASLM microscope.
+The upright ASLM equipped with an ASI FTP2000 and an ASLM microscope in an upright configuration.
+This microscope configuration allows for imaging across large scan ranges and imaging during scanning which we term constant velocity acquisition.
+This tutorial aims to show how it is possible to image the sample while imaging in both ASLM mode and normal lightsheet mode.

 Loading and finding the sample